 Pick a type of cookie or treat to exchange

-Simply pick a type of cookies/treat to share, such as No Bake Treats, or Sugar Cookies.
+Simply pick a type of cookies/treat to share, such as No-Bake Treats, or Sugar Cookies.
 Trust me, there will be a variety no matter what type of cookie or treat you choose.
-If you select sugar cookies, gingerbread or shortbread, ask that they be decorated in some way with icing or candies.
+If you select sugar cookies, gingerbread or shortbread, ask that they are decorated in some way with icing or candies.